max0x7ba/atomic_queue/README.md

 ```

 ### Real-time thread throttling
+By default, Linux scheduler throttles real-time threads from consuming 100% of CPU and that is detrimental to benchmarking.
 Full details can be found in [Real-Time group scheduling][2].
 To disable real-time thread throttling do:
 ```
 echo -1 | sudo tee /proc/sys/kernel/sched_rt_runtime_us >/dev/null
 ```